 If you are a Singaporean, your mortgage rate is affected by the US interest rate, in a rate hike environment, your mortgage repayment is going to be higher, and the overall property market will be severely affected.

-If you are a conservative investor, you are not spared, your bonds, bond funds and bond ETFs will go down at the same time because higher interest rate means lower bond prices.
+If you are a conservative investor, you are not spared, your bonds, bond funds and bond ETFs will go down at the same time because a higher interest rate means lower bond prices.

 Needless to say, it is likely that your stock portfolio suffered badly this year.